Testing for Differences in Stochastic Network Structure: Two empirical demonstrations

-Each column of the table contains the p-value associated with one of the seven test statistics.
+Panel A of Table 2 reports the p-value of the randomization test proposed in Section 3 using seven test statistics.
 The first five test statistics are the absolute difference in average degree, the mean squared difference in agent degrees, the mean squared difference in eigenvector centralities, absolute difference in clustering coefficients, and absolute difference in diameters of the two networks.
-The last two test statistics are $T_{2\to2}$ and $S_{\infty\to1}$ as defined in Section 4.1.
-Table 2 indicates that the large differences in the clustering and diameters between the two networks are unlikely to be generated by the same random graph model, but this difference would not be detected using the tests based on degree or eigenvector centrality.
-The implausibility of the null hypothesis is clearly indicated by the tests based on $T_{2\to2}$ and $S_{\infty\to1}$.
+The last two test statistics are $T_{2\to2}$ and $S_{\infty\to1}$.
+Panel A indicates that the differences in the clustering and diameter are unlikely to be generated by the same random graph model.
+The implausibility of the null hypothesis is also clearly indicated by the tests based on $T_{2\to2}$ and $S_{\infty\to1}$.

-The second demonstration is about comparing networks generated by different survey questions.
-A sample of households in a village are surveyed about multiple types of relationships.
-The researcher hypothesizes that these survey questions provide the same information about the underlying interactions between agents, so that the researcher may treat them as interchangeable for the purposes of estimating treatment spillovers or modeling information diffusion.
-In other words, the differences between the networks can be explained by the same random graph model.
-This is, for example, a key assumption made by \cite{banerjee2013diffusion}.